-The Adolescent Medicine Program at Winthrop-University Hospital on Long Island, NY offers comprehensive healthcare for patients ages 11-25.
+The Adolescent Medicine Program at NYU Winthrop Hospital on Long Island, NY offers comprehensive healthcare for patients ages 11-25.
 Marked by a time of great physical, emotional and social changes, adolescence often brings a variety of questions, concerns and challenges regarding a young person's health.
-Winthrop’s children’s medicine program is dedicated to helping patients and their families have the proper resources to optimize health and successfully navigate adolescence.
+NYU Winthrop’s children’s medicine program is dedicated to helping patients and their families have the proper resources to optimize health and successfully navigate adolescence.

-Led by Winthrop's Chief of Adolescent Medicine, Jane Swedler, MD, Board Certified in Adolescent Medicine, the Winthrop program includes general adolescent primary care and subspecialty consultation services.
+Led by NYU Winthrop's Chief of Adolescent Medicine, Jane Swedler, MD, Board Certified in Adolescent Medicine, the NYU Winthrop program includes general adolescent primary care and subspecialty consultation services.
 Care is provided in both inpatient and outpatient settings, as well as through a school-based health facility.

-Winthrop children’s doctors see patients for the following:
+NYU Winthrop children’s doctors see patients for the following:

 - Comprehensive primary care

 - Depression, anxiety disorders and other mental health issues

 - Eating disorders including anorexia nervosa and bulimia